Human Resource Planning: 17 Tips for Scaling Your Business

 You can’t “go by the book” if you never created one.

 As a small business, a slim employee handbook and a casual approach to guidelines as rules might have worked.
-But as your business grows, your need — in writing — more to the plan.
+But as your business grows, you need, in writing, more to the plan.

 An employee handbook that is as detailed as needed provides consistency.
 No employee feels as if they are being treated unfairly if the handbook is followed.